reneesummer/Project/README.md

 # In part (5):
 "dplyr" package have nice functions like "group_by" and "summarise_each" to help achieve our goal.
 I used piping in "dplyr", which is a very neat feature of "dplyr" for doing calculations.

-Average of the features in each group of "Activity_label" is saved in matrix named "result.activity" and a csv file for that named " group mean by activity.csv".
+Average of the features in each group of "Activity_label" is saved in matrix named "result.activity" and a csv file for that named " group mean by activity.txt".

-Average of the features in each group of "Activity_label" is saved in matrix named "result.subject" and a csv file for that named " group mean by subject.csv".
+Average of the features in each group of "Activity_label" is saved in matrix named "result.subject" and a csv file for that named " group mean by subject.txt".